Commander-Spellbook/commander-spellbook-api-wrapper/README.md

 - `prerequisites` is a [SpellbookList](#spellbooklist) object that contains the things required before doing the combo.
 - `steps` is a [SpellbookList](#spellbooklist) object that contains steps to do the combo.
 - `result` is a [SpellbookList](#spellbooklist) object that contains the results from doing the combo.
+- `hasBannedCard` is true when at least one card in the combo is banned in the Commander format.
+- `hasSpoiledCard` is true when at least one card uses a newly previewed card that is technically not yet legal in the Commander format.

 See the [Models](#models) section for more information on the custom classes.